martyn82/apha/README.md

 ## Documentation

-Currently, there is no general documentation available.
+Currently, there is no API documentation available.
 Coming soon!

 ## Examples